NaiDevOpsCom/toast/README.md

 ## Features of toast
  - Creation on a VPC in aws with custom module
+  - Please use your own variable inside the modules/<module>/<variable.tf> and cidr if possible
  - Creation of EC2 instance with IG, SG, ELB
  - Creation of a K8s cluster in AWS

 ## Commands
  - Initialize with : terraform init
- - Incase of tls upgrade use : terraform --upgrade
+ - Incase of tls upgrade use : terraform init --upgrade
  - To format : terraform fmt
  - Validate tf with : terraform validate